A recent Data Warehousing Institute conference session, which focused on some possible ways to approach a master...

 An increasing number of companies have taken notice of MDM recently because of its potential for delivering the benefits of greater data consistency, which can include more accurate reporting and data analysis, a reduction in errors and an enhanced bottom line.

-MDM combines middleware with data governance in an effort to solve the problem of getting source data – and all of the copies of that data which tend to
+MDM combines middleware with data governance in an effort to solve the problem of getting source data – and all of the copies of that data which tend to multiply throughout an organization – to sync up.

 The middleware defines key business objects such as vendors, products, customers and employees and, ideally, becomes the single source for all of an organization's approved data definitions.
 The data governance aspect of MDM focuses on aligning business and IT in an effort to identify and fix the flawed business processes which lead to inconsistencies.